paritytech/substrate-telemetry/README.md

 1. Decide what image tag you'd like to roll back to.
 Push the tag to the commit you want to revert to.
 2. Navigate to https://github.com/paritytech/substrate-telemetry/actions and check that the pipeline is successful.
 3. Confirm that things are working once the deployment has finished by visiting https://telemetry.polkadot.io/.
-4. In case of issue contact devops team.
+4. In case of issues contact devops team.